3.1 Anti-Discrimination, Anti-Harassment, and Title IX Policy

 The Dean’s action will be limited to a review of the basis for the committee’s decision; they will render a decision based on review of the grievance record and the written notice of appeal.
 There is no right to a hearing or oral presentation in appeals.
 The Dean may delegate another administrator to act on their behalf.

 - Step 2

-Within 15 calendar days of receipt of the request for review, the Dean will submit his or her decision in writing to the student and to the person alleged to have caused the grievance.
+Within 15 calendar days of receipt of the request for review, the Dean will submit their decision in writing to the student and to the person alleged to have caused the grievance.
 The written disposition shall include the reasons for the decision, and it shall direct a remedy for the aggrieved student, if any.
 The Dean’s decision on the appeal is final and will not be subject to further review.

 - Record Keeping

 The chair of the ad hoc committee will compile an official record of the proceeding that includes a copy of all correspondence with the parties, all evidence submitted to the committee, a summary of the committee’s decision, and anything else considered by the committee in reaching its determination.
-The chair of the committee will be responsible for ensuring that a written report is prepared that addresses and resolves all material factual issues in dispute, that states a conclusion as to whether the student was subjected to misapplication or misinterpretation of School policy or state or federal law, and if so recommends remedies as appropriate.
+The chair of the committee will be responsible for ensuring that a written report is prepared that addresses and resolves all material factual issues in dispute, that states a conclusion as to whether the student was subjected to misapplication or misinterpretation of School policy or state or federal law, and if so, recommends remedies as appropriate.
 The report and official record will be kept in the student’s record; a copy of the grievance, any decision of the committee, and any decision of the Dean will be retained in accordance with retention requirements for the student’s file.

 All grievance procedures and records are confidential in nature and will be treated accordingly, except to the extent disclosure is required by law or the requirements of accrediting bodies, including the State Bar of California.